yellowmessenger/documentation/docs/platform_concepts/analyze/chat-logs.md

    ![](https://imgur.com/NdIy6O7.png)

-## Bot session
+## AI-agent session

-A session refers to a continuous interaction between a user and the bot within a specific timeframe.
-It begins when the user starts interacting with the bot and ends when the interaction is concluded, either by the user leaving or the session timing out.
+A session refers to a continuous interaction between a user and the AI-agent within a specific timeframe.
+It begins when the user starts interacting with the AI-agent and ends when the interaction is concluded, either by the user leaving or the session timing out.

 Each user is identified by a unique ID (UID), and a conversation log is generated for each UID, capturing the entire context of the interaction.
 Some logs retain up to 5 days of conversation history.